liskieero/insurance-agent-api/README.md

 ## Why is this project useful?

 * **Business Value:** Automates the manual work typically done by claims handlers.
 It provides customers with instant and consistent answers to questions about their insurance policies, improving the customer experience.
 * **Technical Showcase:** Demonstrates how to build a modern AI architecture (RAG + Agents) in the cloud.
-It shows the ability to process unstructured data (PDFs), build multi-step reasoning chains, and utilize external tools (like a calculator).
+It shows the ability to process unstructured data (PDFs), build multi-step reasoning chains, and utilize external tools.

 ---